Ever notice how your closest friends can sometimes ask for more than you have to give?

 "The people most widely respected within industries, companies, families, and groups of friends are those who are clear in their own viewpoints while remaining compassionate with those whose minds or behavior they would like to influence."

 Creating boundaries with friends is crucial for building healthy, respectful relationships.
-Let’s walk through simple steps to develop clear and balanced boundaries that strengthen your friendships.
+Let's walk through simple steps to develop clear personal boundaries that strengthen your friendships.

 Step 1: Reflect on your needs and values.